Contents

 Advantages:

-• Support for many different data environments, such as servers, databases, VMs, Cloud interfaces, in-cloud apps, etc.
+- Support for many different data environments, such as servers, databases, VMs, Cloud interfaces, in-cloud apps, etc.; and

 Shortcomings:

-• Web interface’s broad functionality requires time to get used to it
+- Web interface’s broad functionality requires time to learn;

-• Additional price for plugins that are not in the basic solution package
+- Plugins that are not in the basic solution package come at an additional cost.

 Pricing:

-• Bacula Enterprise’s pricing information is not publicly available on their official website and the only way to obtain such information is by contacting the company directly for a quote.
+- Bacula Enterprise’s pricing information is not publicly available on its official website.
+The only way to obtain such information is by contacting the company directly for a quote.

-• There are plenty of different subscription plans that Bacula Enterprise can offer, even though there is no pricing available to any of them:
+- Bacula Enterprise offers many different subscription plans, even though there is no public pricing available for any of them:

-• BSBE – Bacula Small Business Edition, it can cover no more than 20 agents and 2 contracts, offering features such as web support and BWeb management suite
+- BSBE – Bacula Small Business Edition can cover no more than 20 agents and 2 contracts, offering features such as web support and BWeb management suite;

-• Unofficial sources claim that Bacula Enterprise’s pricing starts at $500 per month
+- Unofficially, Bacula Enterprise’s pricing starts at $500 per month.

 Customer reviews (original spelling):